MapGCLR: Geospatial Contrastive Learning of Representations for Online Vectorized HD Map Construction: Methodology

 \subsection{Semi-supervised Training Regime}

 This work aims to exploit \ac{ssl} to boost the performance of the online \ac{hd} map construction task.
-We propose to combine supervised and self-supervised methods in online \ac{hd} map construction under the assumption that we have access to two distinct datasets: a small, labeled dataset containing camera images with corresponding ground truth \ac{hd} map labels, which is expensive to annotate, as well as an easily scalable unlabeled dataset containing only camera images and vehicle poses. \cref{fig:semisupervised_pipeline_overview} shows an overview of the proposed semi-supervised learning pipeline, where three distinct data flows are visualized: the supervised data flow (pink) and two self-supervised data flows for anchor and positive samples (orange and blue).
+We propose to combine supervised and self-supervised methods in online \ac{hd} map construction under the assumption that we have access to two distinct datasets: a small, labeled dataset containing camera images with corresponding ground truth \ac{hd} map labels, which is expensive to annotate, as well as an easily scalable unlabeled dataset containing only camera images and vehicle poses, without any assumption on geographic or scene-level overlap with the labeled dataset. \cref{fig:semisupervised_pipeline_overview} shows an overview of the proposed semi-supervised learning pipeline, where three distinct data flows are visualized: the supervised data flow (pink) and two self-supervised data flows for anchor and positive samples (orange and blue).

 \textbf{Architecture and Batch Composition:} From an architectural perspective, we adopt the single-shot \ac{hd} map construction model MapTRv2~\cite{liao2024maptrv2}, which follows an encoder-decoder structure.
 For each training batch, we sample $n$ poses with their corresponding camera images and ground truth map labels from the labeled dataset and fill-up the batch with samples from the unlabeled dataset.
 Since our contrastive approach requires \textit{reference-adjacent} pose pairs, where each reference pose $R$ is matched with a geospatially intersecting pose $A$, the number of unlabeled samples is constrained to be divisible by two.
 Consequently, each batch contains a total of $n + 2m$ samples, where $n$ denotes the number of supervised samples and $2m$ denotes the number of self-supervised samples organized as $m$ \textit{reference-adjacent} pairs.